 Here’s a fantastic graphic put together by the Beef, It’s What’s For Dinner people.
 Click on the graphic to be taken to a larger version:

 Another important part of making an awesome rib roast is the rub.
 I love to start with a base of a neutral oil.
 My current favorite is avocado oil.
 Then you mix in a combination of salt, seasonings, herbs, and spices.
-Gourmet Garden herbs are perfect for rubs like this!
-I used the garlic and oregano in this rub as well as a mish-mash of things from my spice cupboard.
+I used garlic and oregano in this rub as well as a mish-mash of things from my spice cupboard.
 I love having a fridge full of their herbs and seasonings on hand – especially in the winter when my garden isn’t producing.
-They are the closest to fresh you can get without having a plant in your kitchen.

 - 1 1/2 tablespoons kosher salt